Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Candidate reconstruction and selection criteria

-We perform a vertex fit that exploits kinematic and geometric information from the whole decay chain, with the constraint that the \Dstarp vertex must be in the \ac{IR} \cite{treefit}.
+We perform a vertex fit that exploits kinematic and geometric information from the whole decay chain, with the constraint that the \Dstarp vertex must be in the IR \cite{treefit}.
 We keep only candidates for which the fit converges.
 In events with multiple candidates (about \(10\%\) of the total), we only retain the candidate with the lowest \chisq value (highest fit probability) resulting from the vertex fit.
-When a correctly-reconstructed signal candidate is present in a multi-candidate event, this criterion selects it with \(61\%\) efficiency.
+When a correctly reconstructed signal candidate is present in a multicandidate event, this criterion selects it with \(61\%\) efficiency.

-To suppress \Dstarp candidates produced in the decay of a \B meson, which are subject to different production asymmetries, we require the \ac{CM} momentum of the \Dstarp candidate to be greater than \(1.06\) times the maximum kinematically allowed value for a \Dstarp meson arising from a \B decay.
+To suppress \Dstarp candidates produced in the decay of a \B meson, which are subject to different production asymmetries, we require the c.m.\ momentum of the \Dstarp candidate to be greater than \(1.06\) times the maximum kinematically allowed value for a \Dstarp meson arising from a \B decay.
+This factor accounts for the smearing of the c.m.\ momentum distribution due to the finite detector resolution, and is determined from simulation.
 The maximum momentum depends on the collision energy and corresponds to about \(2.45\gevc\) for the majority of the dataset.
+This selection rejects about \(15\%\) of the reconstructed signal \Dstarp in \(\epem\to\ccbar\) events, over \(99\%\) of the \Dstarp produced in the decay of a \B meson, and about \(57\%\) of the combinatorial background.

 Finally, we remove \Dz candidates with \(\abs*{\Dzcosthetacm}\) larger than \(0.7\) due to the presence of large backgrounds that are difficult to model.
-The very forward and backward regions of the detector are affected by a much larger combinatorial background, mainly due to beam-induced showers reaching the calorimeter endcaps.
+The very forward and backward regions of the detector are affected by a much larger combinatorial background, mainly due to beam-induced showers reaching the calorimeter end caps.
 Also, the resolution on track parameters is worse at extreme polar angles, and this makes it more difficult to model the background from \DzToKpipiz (see \autoref{ss:fits:sig}).

-The signal selection efficiency calculated from \ac{MC} samples is \(9.0\%\).
+The signal selection efficiency calculated from MC samples is \(9.0\%\).
 Based on this, the expected signal yield in the data sample, about \(270\times10^3\) candidates, is more than three times that of the \babar measurement \cite{babarACP}, thanks to the relaxed selection criteria and better detector performance.